Get Started

 - Language Reference: every built-in function, special form, and macro.

-- Embedding Cookbook: six worked examples for real-world patterns.
+- Embedding Cookbook: twelve worked examples for real-world patterns.